LingyuLi-Cogs/BecomeHuman/README.md

-# BecomeHuman
+# The Other Mind

-how language models internalize human cognitive patterns?
+This is the official code repository for [The Other Mind: how language models exhibit human temporal cognition]